Carroll Graduate Receives Presidential Award. Obama Honors Outstanding Early-Career Scientists

 He received the award in January 2014 in a meeting with James Clapper, director of National Intelligence, and was honored by President Obama in a White House ceremony this April.

-Jacobs earned a bachelor's degree in mathematics at Carroll in 2003, a master's degree in mathematics at the University of Wisconsin-Milwaukee in 2005, a master's degree in statistics from University of Maryland-Baltimore in 2008.
-His doctoral degree in statistics will be conferred in May 2014, also from UMB.
+Jacobs earned a bachelor's degree in mathematics at Carroll in 2003, a master's degree in mathematics at the University of Wisconsin-Milwaukee in 2005, a master's degree in statistics from University of Maryland-Baltimore County in 2008.
+His doctoral degree in statistics will be conferred in May 2014, also from UMBC.